 So Peter was with us for most of Finbar’s last year, giving him a little pal which he seemed to enjoy and there was none of the ‘do we get another dog’ awkwardness after I lost Finbar, we already had one.
 He’s an English Toy Terrier and the great, great nephew of Judy’s Neville (see my post ‘Goodbye little star’) but having led a fairly sheltered life for his first years he’s not really a shed terrier, preferring to cuddle up next to the radiator than grub about outdoors with me, so he won’t be featuring in Classic Bike as much as his furry predecessor.

 Anyway, he didn’t really ‘eat my homework’ but just before the Manx, the doorbell rang and Peter leapt up, catching the lead of my laptop and pulling it off the table.
 It hit the hardwood floor end on (not good) and immediately became very unwell.
-What I initially hoped was concussion proved to be more serious in that instant I lost two years of accumulated photos and work.
+What I initially hoped was concussion proved to be more serious and in that instant I lost two years of accumulated photos and work.
 Yes, yes I know I should have ‘backed it up’ or used a ‘cloud’; I occasionally back stuff up onto a remote hard drive – but hadn’t done it this year, partly because it’s a faff to use owing to the power cable being very short.
 That was thanks to Neville, who finding himself entangled by it simply bit it through (switched off, of course) and continued on his way; these Toy Terriers are a bad mix with computers.
 As for ‘clouds’, I don’t like being unable to access without an internet connection, at least in the dial-up days it was possible, for example visiting mum and dad, to get on the internet anywhere there was a phone but now I can only show them photos if they are on my computer – which doesn’t seem much like progress to me.

-Anyway although I thought I’d had it but just as I was about to give up a tutorial on the internet showed me where I was going wrong and using this information I managed not only to get into the damaged hard drive but also the one from my last laptop which still had some stuff I had been unable to access.
+Anyway, I thought I’d had it but just as I was about to give up, a tutorial on the internet showed me where I was going wrong and using this information I managed not only to get into the damaged hard drive but also the one from my last laptop which still had some stuff I had been unable to access.
 So, happy day – well except that the damaged hard drive slowed copying down to an extent it took me about four days to get everything off…but that was a small price to pay for getting this summer’s pictures back.

 So what’ been happening?
 Well Founders Day for a start.
 Luckily I drove up the day before and kipped in the van because had I been at home I’d have assumed it would be cancelled.
 It tipped down on Saturday but in the event Sunday was dry if overcast and only a very few stallholders didn’t turn up – although one or two people suggested these were the ‘shed clearers’ who provide the unique atmosphere of this particular event.